Scandal-hit Wells Fargo's quarterly profit falls 3.7 percent

 Analysts on average had expected the No. 3 U.S. bank by assets to report earnings of $1.01 per share and revenue of $22.21 billion, according to Thomson Reuters I/B/E/S.

+The cross-sell ratio in Wells Fargo's retail banking unit was 6.25, compared to 6.27 in the second quarter and 6.33 a year ago.
+Cross-sell refers to the number of products sold to the same customer or household.
-Stock analysts have cut profit forecasts for the bank for quarters to come following the revelation that bank employees had opened as many as 2 million accounts without customers' knowledge or permission to meet aggressive sales targets.

-San Francisco-based Wells Fargo has already agreed to pay $185 million to settle regulatory charges and fired about 5,300 employees in connection with the scandal.
+Stock analysts have cut profit forecasts for the bank for quarters to come as a result of the firestorm.
+In addition to the settlement, San Francisco-based Wells Fargo has already fired about 5,300 employees in connection with the scandal.

 Several big customers, including California and Illinois, have also suspended business relations with the bank.

-The scandal is a rare setback for the bank, which emerged from the financial crisis relatively unscathed.

-The bank, which has been trying to cut costs amid a drawn-out period of low interest rates, said non interest expenses rose 7 percent to $13.27 billion.
+The bank, which is under pressure to cut costs amid a drawn-out period of low interest rates, said non-interest expenses rose 7 percent to $13.27 billion.
+Analysts at Keefe Bruyette & Woods had estimated non interest expenses would be $12.82 billion.

-The Federal Reserve, which last raised interest rates by 0.25 percentage points in December, has kept rates unchanged since then but has indicated a possible hike in December.
+The Federal Reserve, which raised interest rates for the first time in nearly a decade in December, has kept rates unchanged since but has indicated a possible hike this December.

 Total loans rose 6.4 percent to $961.33 billion.
 The bank set aside $805 million to cover potential loan losses, up 14.5 percent from the third quarter of 2015.